deeplearning-wisc/cider/README.md

 ## Quick Start

-Remarks: This is the initial version of our codebase, and while the scripts are functional, there is much room for improvement in terms of streamlining the pipelines for better efficiency.
-Additionally, there are unused parts that we plan to remove in an upcoming cleanup soon.
-Stay tuned for more updates.
+Remarks: This is the initial version of our codebase, and while the scripts are functional, there is still room for improvement (e.g. optimizing the pipelines for better efficiency).
+We are continuing improving the codebase for reproducibility and ease of use.
+Stay tuned for more updates :).

 ### Data Preparation